 1. Herniated Disc

 The jelly-like nucleus pulposus (remnant of the notochord) may protrude through a ruptured annulus fibrosis of the intervertebral disk.
-This usually occurs posteriolaterally at the point where the ligaments binding together the vertebral bodies are deficient.
+When this protrusuion occurs posterolaterally, the nucleus pulposis is likely to impinge on the spinal nerves as tehy are exiting the vertebral canal.
 Pressure on a spinal nerve may cause pain radiating along its cutaneous distribution.
 The most common place for a herniated disc to occur in humans is between L5 and S1.
 Why might this be, and where might you expect the pain to radiate?

 2. Spinal Tap

-A spinal tap usually is performed between vertebrae L.3 and L.4.
-This region of the spinal column lies below the end of the spinal cord (conus medullaris).
-The clinician avoids poking the needle into the substance of the cord which would cause permanent nerve damage.
+A spinal tap usually is performed between vertebrae L3 and L4.
+This region of the spinal canal lies inferior to the terminal end of the spinal cord (conus medullaris).
+By performing the spinal tap between L3 and L4, the clinician avoids piercing the spinal cord with the needle, which cause permanent nerve damage.

 3. Lymphatic Drainage of the Breast